deanturpin/shh/index.md

 ## Debugging with Visual Studio Code

 For an even sweeter development experience you can also connect to the running container with Visual Studio Code.

+## clone and build

+You can even build without running in a container... imagine!
+Simply clone the repo and run `make run`, which invokes all the usual CMake commands and executes the binary.
+But you do need all the latest compilers of course.